-This small bat (forearm length c.
-1.8 inches (45 millimeters), weight (.19 ounces) (5.5 grams)) is a member of the Emballonuridae, an Old World bat family that has an extensive distribution primarily in the tropics (Nowak 1994).
+This small bat, forearm length about 45 millimeters (1.8 inches), weight 5.5 grams (0.19 ounces), is a member of the Emballonuridae, an Old World bat family that has an extensive distribution primarily in the tropics (Nowak 1994).
 The Pacific sheath-tailed bat was once common and widespread in Polynesia and Micronesia and is the only insectivorous bat recorded from a large part of this area (Hutson et al. 2001).
 Sheath-tailed bats are rich brown to dark brown above and paler below (Walker and Paradiso 1983).
-The common name "sheath-tailed bat" refers to the nature of the tail attachment; the tail pierces the tail membrane and its tip appears completely free on the upper surface of the membrane (Walker and Paradiso 1983).
+The common name sheath-tailed bat refers to the nature of the tail attachment; the tail pierces the tail membrane and its tip appears completely free on the upper surface of the membrane (Walker and Paradiso 1983).
 The biology of this species, including detailed information on reproduction, habitat use, and diet, is largely unknown (Hutson et al. 2001; Wiles and Worthington 2002).